-Suppliers using wood packaging materials (WPM) in international shipments to AAM related facilities must comply with the ISPM 15 WPM Requirements (International Standards for Phytosanitary Measures No. 15 (ISPM 15) regulation).
-These requirements can be found in Appendix G: Wood packaging Material Requirements (WPM) located on the iSupplier Portal Requirements & Specifications under Global Trade Compliance.
-Any suppliers shipments refused U.S. entry by CBP and the Department of Agriculture will be responsible for the return shipment expense and potential fines, as well as any costs incurred by AAM through the PRR process.
+Suppliers using wood packaging materials (WPM) in international shipments to AAM facilities must comply with the ISPM 15 WPM Requirements (International Standards for Phytosanitary Measures No. 15 (ISPM 15) regulation), which can be found on the iSupplier portal under Global Trade Compliance.
+Any supplier shipments refused U.S. entry by CBP and the Department of Agriculture will be responsible for the return shipment expense and potential fines, as well as any costs incurred by AAM through the PRR process.